 It’s hard to choose what’s most painful about long road trips with the family.
-The destination may be glorious, but the road is full of rough roads, from whining to fights over the road trip playlist to the ceaseless bathroom breaks.
+The destination may be glorious, but the road can be rough, from whining to fights over the road trip playlist to the ceaseless bathroom breaks.
 But nothing is more painful, quite literally, than back pain from driving — especially lower back pain after a long car ride.
 Driving hurts.
 So what can you do?

 Plenty, it turns out.
-You just need to acknowledge the root cause of the pain, and stretch right, and often.
+You just need to acknowledge the root cause of the pain, and stretch correctly and often.

 Still, when you’re cruising south on I-95 and your back starts acting up, you want something here and now to make your situation more comfortable.
 These are a few tricks to try to prevent back pain from driving:

 Stretch It Out.
-While stretching before driving won’t solve your back issues, stretching during the trip can help—especially stretches that counter this flexed position.
-“If the discs are under pressure, muscles tighten up around it, causing that feeling of tightness,” says Dr. Wyss.
+Although stretching before driving won’t solve your back issues, stretching during the trip can help — especially stretches that counter this flexed position.
+“If the discs are under pressure, muscles tighten up around it, causing that feeling of tightness,” says Wyss.
 “So I generally advise doing movements that bring spine into extension.”
-You’re probably thinking that means the old bend-forward-and-touch-your-toes maneuver, but nope: That actually increases pressure on your spine.
+You’re probably thinking that means the old bend-forward-and-touch-your-toes maneuver, but that actually increases pressure on your spine.
 Instead, try the two quickie poses below for back pain relief.

 The Two Best Stretches to Fix Back Pain from Driving

 - Shallow backbend: The goal with this stretch is to bring your spine into extension, says Wyss.
 Start by standing with your feet slightly wider than hip-width apart.
 Put your hands on your hips and lean back slightly, raising your head and chest toward the sky and dropping your shoulders back a little.
 “You don’t need to do gymnastics here,” he says.
 “Just feel the stretch.”
 Do five to 10 of these.